cypress-io/cypress/cypress/v0.0/documentation/4-References/1-Error Messages.md

   })

-  it("there's nothing wrong with this test, but it will fail due to the previous test", function(){
+  it("this test will fail due to the previous poorly written test", function(){
-    // we will get the error here that Cypress detected it still had commands in its command queue
+    // we will get the error here that Cypress detected
+    // it still had commands in its command queue
+    //
+    // Cypress will print the commands out which should
-    // it will print them out, and help us figure out its the previous test which is the problem cy.wait(10)
+    // help us figure out that the previous test is
+    // causing this error message
+    cy.wait(10)
   })
 })